haldean/sortastatic/README.md

 If you want to prevent a page from showing up on the index but still want it to be accessible through direct links, you can place a file named "draft" in its page directory.
 The contents of the draft file are ignored.

+sortastatic makes heavy use of caching; pages are enumerated and templates are loaded at start time, and Markdown content is lazily rendered, then cached.
+If you want to force a cache flush without restarting the process (which will reload templates and the page list, and clear all cached rendered content), send the sortastatic process a SIGUSR1 signal (this only works on Unices, sorry Windows users).
+There's a convenience utility built into sortastatic to do this;
+just run `sortastatic -reload`.

+## Requirements

+* github.com/russross/blackfriday
+  Really easy-to-use Markdown library. &lt;3.